10 signs you should switch IT support provider right now

 If after a merger or acquisition of your support provider, you find yourself dissatisfied with the service, it’s time to look for a new provider.

-This final point may seem like a reason to stay with your provider, but it absolutely isn’t.
-IT support is not a commodity, it’s a knowledge-based service and therefore follows the rule of cost = quality.
+This may seem like a reason to stay with your provider, but it absolutely isn’t.
+IT support is not a commodity where each offering is identical, it’s a knowledge-based service and therefore follows the rule of cost = quality.
 Saying you have the cheapest IT support just means you have the worst IT support.

 If your IT support provider is the cheapest on the market, ask yourself what corners are they cutting to reduce prices?
 Of course, you have a budget to keep in mind, but when you’re presented with a cheap break-fix provider and a more expensive proactive supplier, don’t immediately discount the latter based on flat costs.